KumoCorp/kumomta/docs/userguide/configuration/dkim.md

 default._domainkey.example.com.
 86400 IN TXT
 "v=DKIM1; k=rsa; h=sha256; p=MIbBa...DaQAB"

-or for ed25519:
-default._domainkey.example.com.
-86400 IN TXT
-"v=DKIM1; k=ed25519; p=8IbBa...DaKu="

-NOTE: If you plan to use ed25519 keys, plan to double sign messages as many ISPs still are not actively verifying ed25519 signatures.

 DKIM DNS text record tags are defined below.
 Do not include the quotes below when including a tag value in the DNS text record.